TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

 The file size limit for v1.6.0 is actually only ~2MB, not ~2GB!
 Next version will fix this by properly allocating memory in each thread (I've successfully tested over a GigaByte, but only using 1 thread due to RAM limit).
-Next version should have a QCheckBox lock on the Script input, and drag-&-drop for files.
+There will be a QCheckBox lock on the Script input, drag-&-drop for a file, more animated icons, more elegant Python with a bugfix or two.
+There might be multi-file input too (vanitizing NFT collections overnight etc).
 There's an issue when vanitizing a plain text file like .cpp or .py, because appending a nonce is adding characters to the document.
 Such files can be checked afterward.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)